 Consequently, Noah’s three sons—Shem, Ham and Japheth—were considered the ancestors of three races, which were thought to inhabit three areas of the world.
 But, in actuality, the issue of race, and the origins of the different races, are not addressed in the story of Noah and the Flood.
 (It is supposed incorrectly that the Flood covered the globe, making the earth like a ball of water, but the biblical account doesn’t present this conclusion.)

-Historical portrait of Christopher Columbus by artist-historian George S. Stuart.
-Columbus’ discovery of people in the New World challenged Western Europe’s view of the creation story (Photo courtesy of Mary Harrsch).
+Columbus’ discovery of people in the New World challenged Western Europe’s view of the creation story.
+Portrait by Sabastiano del Piombo, said to be that of Christopher Columbus.
+(Photo courtesy of Metropolitan Museum of Art, Public Domain.)

 However, Columbus’ discovery showed people who did not fit the description of western civilization’s then current understanding of the world, and the creation of that world.